kelachan/Image-J-Calcium-Analysis-Macro-Column-Mod/README.md

 **Use of Macro**

-1. Download the macro file, F_Fo_macro_combined.ijm from this repository.
+1. Download the macro file, F_Fo_macro_columns_pillar.ijm from this repository.
 2. Open Fiji, then go to: Plugins → Macros → Run… and select the macro file.
 3. Select the image to run the analysis on.
 4. Follow the on-screen dialogs.

-You can try the macro using the sample time-lapse .czi image provided here: https://drive.google.com/drive/u/2/folders/12Kj8ol_rpForezNu8eSBeFmZKQFcjKAJ

 When working in Windows, users should avoid using system-protected directories such as C:\Users, C:\Program Files, or the Fiji installation directory for storing input or output data.
 It is recommended to use an external folder to avoid write permission errors.
 All analysis outputs - ROI ZIP files for reference, a ΔF/F₀ CSV table, and graph images - are saved automatically to the same directory as the input image file.